Silung/scholar-search-mcp/README.md

 ## Contributing

-Issues and pull requests are welcome.

-If you want to contribute:

-1. Fork the repo
-2. Create a feature branch
-3. Add tests or reproducible validation steps
-4. Open a PR with clear before/after behavior
+Issues and PRs are welcome: fork repo, create branch, add validation/tests, and open a PR with clear before/after behavior.

 ## License